elektito/hodhod/README.md

 ## Certificates

-The `certs` key contains a list of certificates to be used by Gemplex.
+The `certs` key contains a list of certificates to be used by Hodhod.
 The appropriate certificate will be chosen and served based on the request SNI value.